pitchmuc/aepp/docs/queryservice.md

 From the InteractiveQuery instances you can directly pass SQL query and receive either:
 * dataframe
 * object from the different module (`pyGreSQL` or `psycopg2`)

+#### addConfig
+Possibly to attach a configuration sandbox after the instantiation of the object.
+Arguments:
+* config : REQUIRED : Configuration object from aepp ConnectObject instance.

 #### query
 Query the database and return different type of data, depending the format parameters.\